 I don’t know about you, but I’d rather discuss someone’s ambitions or hear an interesting story rather than talk about what’s wrong with the world right off the bat.

 This isn’t meant to isolate any non-Americans, by the way.
 I recently shared a dorm room with a Donald Trump supporter in Ho Chi Minh City, Vietnam, who wanted to have a light discussion with everyone regarding the rise and fall of Saddam Hussein.

 We’ve all met that person who will immediately tell you how much better his/her experience was compared to yours.
 Do not be that person.

 “I’m avoiding all tourist spots,” some guy once said to me.

 …Oh, really?
 K. It’s human instinct to be attracted to things that we find exhilarating or aesthetically pleasant.
 As all travel goes, people discover new locations over time and eventually tourists flock there.
 I think these people need to step back and reflect upon the fact that no matter how far off the beaten track they’ve gone, they’re also tourists.

 Putting down other travelers

 I met a girl while hiking through Sapa, Vietnam, who stated she felt like a “loser” because she was only traveling for a few weeks.
-I assured her that no matter the length of time, any sort travel is noteworthy and significant.
+I assured her that no matter the length of time, any sort of travel is noteworthy and significant.
 However, she suggested that she felt others had looked down on her because she wasn’t traveling as extensively as some peers.

 While I can’t confirm her suspicions, I began to notice that other travelers LOVE to compare themselves to one another.
-People discuss routes, cities and modes of transportation on a fairly frequent basis – and not always in a friendly and constructive manner.
+People discuss routes, cities, and modes of transportation on a fairly frequent basis – and not always in a friendly and constructive manner.